badreddinkaztaoui/r3f-starter-with-typescript/README.md

 This project is a starter template for creating [React Three Fiber](https://github.com/pmndrs/react-three-fiber) (R3F) applications with TypeScript.
 It includes all the necessary configuration to get started with R3F and TypeScript, including:

 - A basic R3F scene with a spinning cube
-- A basic Webpack configuration with support for TypeScript, CSS and file loading
+- A basic Vite configuration with support for TypeScript, CSS and file loading
-- A basic development server with hot-reloading

 ## Getting Started